moov-io/iso8583/README.md

 ### Releasing

-To make a release of ach simply open a pull request with `CHANGELOG.md` and `version.go` updated with the next version number and details.
+To make a release of iso8583 simply open a pull request with `CHANGELOG.md` and `version.go` updated with the next version number and details.
 You'll also need to push the tag (i.e. `git push origin v1.0.0`) to origin in order for CI to make the release.

 ## License